 Kawazu cherry trees are a type of cherry tree found in Shizuoka Prefecture’s Kawazu.
 Every year, they bloom for about a month from early February to early March.
-They have a variety of characteristics that set them apart from the usual Yoshino cherry trees that are found all across Japan: Kawazu cherry trees have larger flowers with a darker pink color, they bloom earlier, and their period of blooming long, around a month.
+Go See the Early-Blooming Kawazu Cherry Blossoms!

 Atami Bay, which is surrounded by mountains on three sides, acts acoustically like a stadium for this fireworks display.
 As the air is dryer in the winter, the fireworks stand out even more beautifully!